It’s Top 7 list time here at Iridium Eye!

 I’m not the first or only person to have such a section with my reviews, but those are the most fun parts to write for me even if I hated what I watched.
 It’s great researching all the different trivia and facts about what I watch whether it involves the personnel in the movie or series, geographical locations, or some metatextual elements which make something more interesting in hindsight.
-I’ve mentioned this in a previous post before, but I was partially inspired by THEM Anime Reviews with some of the format.
-Some of their reviews have a brief facts section, but I wanted to expand on it with multiple facts with the things I watch.
-There are times where I review something so obscure (more on that later on this list) that I have an adventure trying to find any kind of facts like it’s hidden treasure of sorts.
+I’ve mentioned this in a previous post before, but I was partially inspired by THEM Anime Reviews with some of the formats.
+Some of their reviews have a brief facts section, but I wanted to expand on it with multiple facts about the things I watch.
+There are times when I review something so obscure (more on that later on this list) that I have an adventure trying to find any kind of facts like its hidden treasure of sorts.
 I also want to educate my viewers with my reviews with these bite-sized pieces of information written in my own words.
 Maybe some people could appreciate some of these facts that I research or discover.

 6: Atypical discussions on films and series

 I do have a format with my writing style for years even though I was still trying to find myself with a lot of my older stuff from 2017.
-There are times where I talk about some formal things like my own synopses of the plot or subject or some objective facets of the film like the cinematography or acting.
+There are times when I talk about some formal things like my own synopses of the plot or subject or some objective facets of the film like the cinematography or acting.
 However, I want to make these reviews unique and do my best to bring up things others may not think about.
 Sometimes it can be negative like when I first saw Weathering With You in the midst of COVID times or pointing out the gender double standards with Zamiatou’s treatment of her daughter in Faraw! for example.
-There are times where I think something is more brilliant whether it’s intentional or not like me pointing out parallels with the Mu’s created community in Toward the Terra with Black Wall Street in Tulsa, Oklahoma or how Lunch Time Heroes had way better positive representation of Nigeria much less Africa at large than even most critics give credit for with the movie taking place in a middle-class environment that could’ve easily taken place in America with only a few changes.
+There are times when I think something is more brilliant whether it’s intentional or not like me pointing out parallels with the Mu’s created community in Toward the Terra with Black Wall Street in Tulsa, Oklahoma, or how Lunch Time Heroes had way better positive representation of Nigeria much less Africa at large than even most critics give credit for with the movie taking place in a middle-class environment that could’ve easily taken place in America with only a few changes.
 Part of the existence of Iridium Eye doesn’t just involve mostly obscure works, but with having atypical observations with whatever I watch.
 I don’t want to parrot other reviewers whether I respect them or not since I don’t want to be a copycat even if I agree with the general consensus.
 Hopefully, people can appreciate my atypical discussions on the subjects no matter how tame or controversial these opinions or facts can be.

 5: Vast amount of topics and genres

 This is something I certainly pride myself on with things I watch and review.
 Don’t believe me, then just go to the Alphabetized Review List with the titles I cover much less the subject matter involved with what I’ve watched.
 How many other reviewers can you think of that have watched arthouse films, historical works, western animation, anime, and documentaries?
 The fact that I have reviewed documentaries with tough subject matter such as Congo: White King, Red Rubber, Black Death, artsy subjects like Only When I’m Dancing, parasport athletes like Beatrice, or even UK-based pro wrestlers with Eddie Dennis: A 5 Year Old’s Dream for example.
 When it comes to anime, I have reviewed a parody OVA like Shinesman as well as a dead serious work like Yugo the Negotiator.
 I don’t want to use the cliche of how my blog has “something for everyone”, but I do so in a way that involves lesser-known works without looking like a people pleaser which is something I used to struggle with.
 There’s a reason why I namedrop even popular works in my For Fans Of section, so people can make some sound decisions if what I watch might be up their alley or not.
 Whether it’s avant-garde or lighthearted, I will give something a chance.
-I swear I’m not a pretentious viewers.
+I swear I’m not a pretentious viewer.

 4: Trying to mention important issues when necessary (while trying not to look like an SJW)

 People may call me different names or call out some flaws of mine, but apathy isn’t one of my weaknesses.
 While I don’t do this all the time with my posts, I will not hesitate to point out if something is problematic even when no one else does so.
 I didn’t see many people calling out how wrong the main character was in The Garden of Words much less mentioning how that anime movie would NEVER be made if the genders were reversed.
 No one called out the offensive portrayal of the Beta Israel community in The Rabbi’s Cat.
-I’m shocked no one had an issue with the white savior implications in the docudrama OT: Our Town with how everything was presented despite being a real life story.
+I’m shocked no one had an issue with the white savior implications in the docudrama OT: Our Town with how everything was presented despite being a real-life story.
 Don’t even get me started with every review I’ve typed out involving a film plagiarism controversy.
-I certainly gotten a reputation with that being a recurring topic.
+I certainly got a reputation for that being a recurring topic.
 Anyway, I do my best to see the whole picture with the ramifications and implications of what I watch as I’ve learned never to take anything at face value.
 At the same time, I really don’t want to review on a soapbox for everything I watch.
 It would be tiresome and annoying for the viewers.
 If something is wrong or has problematic under/overtones, then you best believe I’m going to talk about it.
 Things can be tough because I’ve been super tempted to shame people for liking certain media as revenge for being shamed in the past, but I had to resist that urge.
 If something is an issue, I do my best to be informative and in a matter-of-fact way instead of trolling someone.

 3: Sincerity is a rarity and I have lots of it here

-Iridium Eye is so cathartic where I can really say my honest opinions on things and not be demonized for it.
+Iridium Eye is so cathartic that I can really say my honest opinions on things and not be demonized for it.
 Okay, I’m talking about movies and series, but this still applies.
 I hated being shamed for what I liked and disliked, but I have my own platform to share that kind of honesty.
-There are times where I have contrary opinions, but I do my best to make my points clear.
-There have been times where I do call out unsavory things about fandoms or creators that need to be mentioned.
-Sometimes I’ve gotten angry writing reviews even if I liked something, but I needed to have that feeling because I felt like I was never “allowed” to be angry by other people.
+There are times when I have contrary opinions, but I do my best to make my points clear.
+There have been times when I do call out unsavory things about fandoms or creators that need to be mentioned.
+Sometimes I’ve gotten angry writing reviews even if I liked something, but I needed to have that feeling because I felt like I was never “allowed” to be angry with other people.
 It does spill out from time to time, but I don’t lie about things when I do so.
 Iridium Eye is a place where I don’t have to hide behind a smile when the rubber meets the road no matter how positive or negative I am with a review.

 2: Geographic Representation